yukizyx/snake-game/README.md

 - Download the game files `script.js`, `style.css` and `snake.html`, put them into the same directory.

-- Open the `snake.html` file in any explore.
+- Open the `snake.html` file in any browser.

 ## Operations